jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 For example,

-* if I have a process that changes something but does not return a value, I can use an assertion_ to make sure that the process returns :ref:`None<what is None?>`
+* if I have a process that changes something and does not return a value (it returns :ref:`None<what is None?>`), I can use an assertion_ to make sure that the process returns :ref:`None<what is None?>`
 * if I have people fill a form and I want to test for when they do not put anything in a place that needs something

 ----